Babri demolition verdict: All accused, including LK Advani and Murli Manohar Joshi, acquitted

 CBI Judge SK Yadav is currently read out the judgment, acquitting Advani, Joshi

 Nearly 28 years after the Babri Masjid in Ayodhya was demolished, a special CBI court on Wednesday acquitted all 32 accused in Babri Masjid demolition case, stating that there was no conclusive proof against the accused.
+The 32 accused include former deputy PM LK Advani and Union Ministers Murli Manohar Joshi and Uma Bharti.

 The court said that the demolition of the centuries-old mosque was not pre-planned, adding that anti-social elements destroyed the structure despite accused leaders appealing for calm.
+The court also observed that late VHP leader Ashok Singhal wanted to save the structure because Ram idols were inside.

-The 32 accused include former deputy PM LK Advani and Union Ministers Murli Manohar Joshi and Uma Bharti.
 Former Uttar Pradesh chief minister Kalyan Singh, during whose tenure the structure was pulled down, Vinay Katiyar, Sadhvi Rithambara and Champat Rai, the general secretary of the trust in charge of constructing the temple, are also among the accused.

-CBI special court judge SK Yadav began reading out verdict in Babri mosque demolition case after several months of hearing.
+CBI special court judge SK Yadav began reading out verdict in Babri mosque demolition case after nearly five years of hearing, which ended on September 1 this year.

 The CBI, which went into the case, produced 351 witnesses and 600 documents as evidence before the court.
 Charges were framed against 48 people, but 16 had died during the course of the trial.